freedomofpress/pressfreedomtracker.us/STATISTICS.rst

    Validation will also disallow tags that shouldn't be used in a dynamic content context.
 2. Use the ``{% render_as_template %}`` tag to render the content as a template when rendering the page as a whole.
    This will not give the dynamic content access to outside context.
+   The template blocks will already handle rendering template content by default.
+   This tag should only be necessary when building new block templates or enabling template content on basic rich text fields.

 For the latter part, it might look something like this: